EricThomson/im-crop/readme.md

 ## Usage
 Briefly, run `image_cropper.py`, draw rectangles, click **s** to save rectangle.

-More details: this is not plug and play: in the file, you will need to change base_path to the path that contains the large images you want to crop.
+More details: this is not plug and play yet: in the file, you will need to change base_path to the path that contains the large images you want to crop.
 Change output_path to the path where you want to save the smaller cropped pngs.
 Then set the image_ind, the index of the image path you want to crop.